Publication Ethics and Malpractice Statement

-Authors should declare that their submission has not been previously published, nor is it at another journal for consideration, the financial support and reference list are complete and precise, including the specification of URLs and DOIs where available, and all authors have significantly contributed to the research associated with the submission.
+Authors should declare that their submission has not been previously published, nor is it at another journal for consideration, the financial support and reference list are complete and precise, including the specification of URLs and DOIs where available.
+We require that all authors have significantly contributed to the research associated with the submission and approved the submitted version.
+Authors warrant that the article is their original work.
 Authors are obliged to participate in the peer review process, follow the advice of the reviewers, meet the required deadlines, and to provide retractions or corrections of mistakes if any occur.

-All submissions are subjected to peer review where the editors ask at least two double blind and independent reviews from international experts of the field, making sure that reviewers have no conflict of interest with the authors.
+All submissions are subjected to peer review where the editors ask at least two blind and independent reviews from international experts of the field, making sure that reviewers have no conflict of interest with the authors.
 The reviews are based on the objective evaluation of the scientific merits and the contribution to the state of the art.
+The final decision is made by the Editor-in-Chief who takes into account the reviews and the recommendations of the editors.
 Editors and reviewers handle the submission confidentially.

 The publisher and the editors are committed to maintain high ethical standards and prevent publications where research misconduct has occurred.
 We use Crossref/iThenticate for plagarism checking.
 In case of any allegation of misconduct, the editor deals with the allegation appropriately.
 In such ethical issues, including also retractions and corrections, the COPE guidelines are followed.
 The Journal is ready to publish corrections if needed.